-Inventories recorded in the consolidated financial statements are stated at the lower of cost or net realizable value, cost being determined on the basis of weighted average cost, with due provision recorded to reduce all damaged, wholly or partially obsolete, or unusable inventories to their estimated selling price less estimated cost to sell.
+Inventories recorded in the consolidated financial statements are stated at the lower cost or net realizable value, cost being determined on the basis of weighted average cost, with due provision recorded to reduce all damaged, wholly or partially obsolete, or unusable inventories to their estimated selling priceless estimated cost to sell.
 Inventory quantities at the balance sheet date were determined from physical counts or from TTC's perpetual inventory records, which have been adjusted on the basis of physical inventories taken by competent employees at year-end.
-Liabilities for amounts unpaid are recorded for all items included in inventories at balance sheet dates.
+Liabilities for amounts unpaid are recorded for all Items included in inventories at balance sheet dates.

-A provision has been made to reduce excess or obsolete inventories to their estimated net realizable value.
+A provision has been made to reduce excess or obsolete inventories held for resaleto their estimated net realizable value.

-There have been no events conditions or changes in circumstances that indicate inventory held for consumption will no longer be used or consumed in the TTC's operations.
+There have been no events conditions or changes in circumstances that indicate inventory held for consumption will no longer be used or consumed in TTC's operations.

-U. Tangible capital assets
+11. Tangible capital assets

-All charges to tangible capital asset accounts represented the actual cost of additions to tangible capital assets.
+$All charges to tangible capital \ asset \ accounts \ represented \ the \ actual \ cost \ of additions \ to \ tangible \ capital \ assets.$